NGCP/GCS/docs/communications/jobs-tasks.rst

 - ``loiter`` task
 - ``isrSearch`` task
 - ``land`` task

-.. note:: More information of which tasks are related to which job are explained further below.

 The GCS will assign the vehicles the ``isrSearch`` job by sending them a `start message`_.
 By doing this, the vehicles know that they will be performing tasks very soon.
 The start message has a ``jobType`` field, which will be set to ``isrSearch``, so that the vehicles know which tasks to expect next from the GCS.